 Leftover turkey.
 It's one of the best things about Thanksgiving, am I right?
 After all that effort you put into preparing a huge Thanksgiving feast, you can take it easy the next week feeding your family leftover turkey in the form of quick sandwiches and soup.
 Heck, I'm sure a reheated replica of your Thanksgiving feast even gets served up in the week following Thanksgiving, and who could blame you?

-I completely understand the need for easy meals using leftovers of that turkey you worked so hard on, so I have an easy recipe to share with you today: Cajun Sweet Potatoes stuffed with leftover turkey.
-They’re nutritious and super satisfying as well as gluten-free, grain-free, dairy-free and easily made Paleo and Whole30 compliant.
-But even though they’re healthy, they’re not boring.
-These leftover Turkey Stuffed Cajun Sweet Potatoes have layers of flavor so bold that they’re crazy delicious!
+I completely understand the need for easy meals using leftovers of that turkey you worked so hard on, so I have an easy recipe to share with you today: Cajun Turkey Stuffed Sweet Potatoes.
+They're nutritious and super satisfying as well as gluten-free, grain-free, dairy-free and easily made Paleo and Whole30 compliant.
+But even though they're healthy, they're not boring.
+These Cajun Turkey Stuffed Sweet Potatoes have layers of flavor so bold that they're crazy delicious!

 Health Benefits & Nutrition Info